PiratBolot/BilliardPositioning/README.md

 # BilliardPositioning
-Determinates billiard balls position by video
+Determinates billiard balls position on the video